A Digital Nomad’s Guide to Lisbon, Portugal

 Lisbon isn’t the only place that should be on your Portuguese bucket list.
 Porto, Portugal’s second city, is fast becoming a popular destination for digital nomads as well: it has a growing number of co-working spaces, small but regular meetups for nomads, and some great accommodation.

-The Algarve is another popular destination for digital nomads who want to explore Portugal’s beautiful beaches.
-The digital nomad scene here is much smaller, although there is a small community on Facebook, and there aren’t really any meetups yet.
+The Algarve is another popular destination for digital nomads who want to explore Portugal’s beautiful beaches and laidback lifestyle.
+The digital nomad scene in Lagos and Faro is much smaller, although there is a small community on Facebook, and there aren’t really any meetups yet.
 It’s still a nice place to spend some time, though, and definitely worthy of your time.

 Are you a Digital Nomad in Lisbon?
 Can you share any more tips?